-3.2 The Licensing Authority is required by regulations to state the principles it will apply in exercising its powers under Section 157(h) of the Act to designate, in writing, a body

-- the need for the body to be responsible for an area covering the whole of the Licensing Authority's area; and - the need for the body to be answerable to democratically elected persons, rather than any particular vested interest group.
+- 5.23.2 3.2 The Licensing Authority is required by regulations to state the principles it will apply in exercising its powers under Section 157(h) of the Act to designate, in writing, a body which is competent to advise the authority about the protection of children from harm.
+The principles are: - the need for the body to be responsible for an area covering the whole of the Licensing Authority's area; and - the need for the body to be answerable to democratically elected persons, rather than any particular vested interest group.